 FREED Center for Independent Living

 FREED promotes independence for Hospitality House’s guests and clients with disabilities, through programs centered around issues arising from age and disabilities.

 Friendship Club consistently collaborates with Hospitality House on how to best help homeless youth and transitional age youth.
 Rather than compete for grant funding, Hospitality House and the Friendship Club work together to further their reach and services to the community.

-Good Sun raised funding and acquired new paneling to introduce a 40-unit donated solar system at Utah’ Place with help from Cal Solar Electric.
-The solar system off-sets monthly utility costs and helps Hospitality House reinvest savings back into the shelter and its guests.
+Good Sun raised funding and acquired new Sunpower solar panels to donate a 14kW solar system at Utah’s Place with installation donated by California Solar Electric Co.
+The solar system saves the shelter approximately $4,200 in annual PG&E costs and helps Hospitality House reinvest savings back into the shelter for its guests.

 Grass Valley Charter School

 Grass Valley Chart School and its students host an annual Cup o’ Kindness campaign to raise money for the shelter.
 They also actively tour Utah’s Place with their students to help the students understand first-hand the causes of homelessness and the reality of what homelessness looks like.
 Likewise, Hospitality House visits the school for speaking engagements to reach a larger audience on the reality of homelessness.